 President• September 2013 - June 2015

-I have revived the school robotic club by stimulating students and organizing meetings among students to discuss about robotics, electronics.
-I have helped other groups of students leading their own project from scratch by giving them advice, designing some of their electronic schematics or completing their source code.
+I revived the school robotic club by stimulating students and organizing meetings among students to discuss about robotics, electronics.
+I helped other groups of students leading their own project from scratch by giving them advice, designing some of their electronic schematics or completing their source code.

 I also gave introductory courses about Android app development, but also about Arduino and general electronics.

 Secretary & Equipment Supervisor• June 2014 - June 2015